 Salt Lake City's transportation network includes 1830 lane miles of Class C streets.
 Class C streets are maintained by the City.
+Engineering is also currently surveying the extensive alleyway network throughout the City which include a vast network of public and privately-owned alleyways.
+The inventory will be complete in the latter portion of this year.
 These streets are a mix of asphalt, concrete, and unsurfaced pavement types.
 The network of streets is further classified as Local/Residential streets (Local) and Arterial/Collector (Arterial) streets.